YiyaoHu08/biostat-203b-2022-winter/HW2/grade_hw2.md

     Close.
 When it comes to your attempt to extract the first value, we prefer to not use "distinct".
 We prefer arrange(charttime, .by_group = TRUE) %>%
       slice_head(n = 1) %>%
     I think this is the reason why it is off, but I could be wrong.
+It is either this or the fact that you are using inner_join instead of left_join.
+The final dataset should be 53065 rows.
 Further, you can condense your last pipeset into the one before it. `-6`.
-The final dataset should be 53065 rows.

 - Q8 (10/10)